swetha4444/Twitter-Sentiment-Analysis/README.md

 •	test.csv - the test set

 ## Data Fields:
-•	UserName - an anonymous id
+•	UserName - an anonymous id \n
 •	ScreenName - the id of screen
 •	TweetAt - the location of tweet
 •	Tweet - the tweet